Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors

 \section{Anomaly Detection}

-A further capability of the on-detector encoder of a VAE is to detect anomalies at the edge using the track's latent space encoding.
-The data-driven training of the VAE allows the model to learn the underlying data distribution and detect outlier events without the use of a signal model, enabling agnostic detection of unusual detector activity ranging from detector malfunctions~\cite{dq2024, pol2018detectormonitoringartificialneural} to potential new physics.
+While VAE-based data compression is a traditional application, this result extends to the novel capability of the encoder to detect anomalies at the edge using the track's latent space encoding.
+The data-driven training of the VAE allows the model to learn the underlying data distribution and detect outlier events without the use of a signal model, enabling agnostic detection of unusual detector activity ranging from detector malfunctions~\cite{dq2024} to potential new physics.
 Furthermore, the ability to detect anomalies in real-time through a VAE-based readout scheme could allow the readout to dynamically decide track-by-track whether to compress the output or transmit it in full uncompressed precision for further study.
-Since outlier events are often the most challenging to accurately decompress, transmitting these events at full precision off-detector could help mitigate precision loss from this scheme.
+Since outlier events are often the most challenging for the VAE to accurately reconstruct, transmitting these events at full precision off-detector could help mitigate the loss of key information of anomalous pixel events.

 To test the anomaly detection capability of the VAE described in Section~\ref{sec:data_reduction}, synthetic pixel events are constructed to represent various detector anomalies, starting from the original smart pixel tracks in the test set.
 Three different kinds of detector anomalies are considered: sensors with a single dead pixel, sensors with a single noisy pixel, or sensors with a dead row of pixels.
+These anomalies represent possible detector malfunctions that are important to identify and flag.
 Individual dead pixels are randomly chosen from the brighter half of pixels with nonzero charge.
 Dead pixels rows are randomly chosen from pixel rows with nonzero charge and their charge is set to a value of zero.
 The charge of a loud pixel in the loud pixel anomaly is 9000, determined by the 99th percentile of the max pixel value per track across the entire dataset.
 Figure~\ref{fig:example_tracks} displays these anomalies as they appear in the pixel sensor, alongside a standard smart pixel track for reference.
 These synthetic anomalous tracks undergo the same input processing as the standard tracks in both the low- and high-precision scenarios.